 If in any case, despite paying the closest possible attention to them, there is real danger, a serious problem of conscience can also be created here, that would have to be studied very carefully.
 If there were exceptional circumstances in a singular case, I believe that the Apostolic Penitentiary could be consulted.

-Consequently, it appears that, in the case of duly diagnosed mentally disabled people, in which there is no possibility of permanently watching them 24 hours a day, some type of contraceptive drug can be used, provided that it acts exclusively through a mechanism that prevents conception.
+Consequently, it appears that, in the case of duly diagnosed mentally disabled people and contraceptives, in which there is no possibility of permanently watching them 24 hours a day, some type of contraceptive drug can be used, provided that it acts exclusively through a mechanism that prevents conception.

 However, great care must be taken so that the use of contraceptives is not a reason for parents or guardians to lessen their watchfulness and education in mentally disabled people or to reduce it, because doing so would be exposing them to experiences that could be very harmful and which, without fail, must be avoided.